First Triumvirate: Joint consulship, 55 BC

 Pompey and Crassus moved first to elect censors and pass new legislation regulating juries and punishing bribery.
-The main piece of legislation was brought by an allied tribune, Gaius Trebonius, to grant for five years Crassus and Pompey the provinces of Syria (Roman province) and Hispania (they would draw lots for the specific assignment).
+The main piece of legislation was brought by an allied tribune, Gaius Trebonius, to grant for five years Crassus and Pompey the provinces of Syria and Hispania (they would draw lots for the specific assignment).
 Crassus envisioned possible campaigns against Egypt or the Parthians; Pompey envisioned similar campaigns against the Spanish hinterlands.
 Fearing vetoes from two of his tribunician colleagues, Trebonius had one of them locked in the senate house and prevented the other from entering the Forum with an obstructive mob.
 With the bill passed, they also made good on their promise to Caesar, putting forward legislation extending Caesar's term in Gaul for five more years.

 Pompey threw lavish games in September as part of his dedication of the Theatre of Pompey.
 News also came of Caesar's expedition beyond the Rhine to Britain; for these, the senate voted him twenty days of thanksgiving.
 The opposing tribunes attempted to obstruct recruitment for Crassus and Pompey's armies, but were unsuccessful.
 When Crassus left the city in November, escorted by Pompey, they announced bad omens, attempted to arrest him, and cursed him at the city's gate.
 Part of the justification against Crassus' campaign was in terms of immorality: "several in Cato's circle argued... the Parthians had given no justification for war".